SwampThingTom/AoC2022/02-RockPaperScissors/README.md

 scripts/convert_input.py
 ```

-That will overwrite the `input.asm` file so when you run the program it uses that input.
+That will overwrite the `input.asm` file so when you reassemble and run the program, it uses that input.

 ### Screenshot